 We all love the cost savings attached to this classic wet shaving gig and buying your favorite DE razor blade in bulk means you always have a fresh edge ready to go.
 But how long can you expect your safety razor blade to keep its cutting edge?

-How long your double edge razor blade will last depend on a number of factors.
+How long your double edge razor blade will last depends on a number of factors.

 Type of hair